arjuntrivedi/Calories-Tracker-App/README.md

 ## Setup
 - Download or clone the repository
+-
-- Run `npm install` to run the app in the development mode.
+- Run `npm start` to run the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 - run `npm build` to deploy the app